|

 association, rather than, as with Deal, an intimate

+connection and dependency.
 Just two hours by road or rail separates London from

 this invigorating holiday resort with its friendly atmosphere.